samuel-jimenez/GramEditor/crates/extension_api/README.md

 ## Cargo metadata

-Tehanu extensions are packaged as WebAssembly files.
+Gram extensions are packaged as WebAssembly files.
 In your Cargo.toml, you'll need to set your `crate-type` accordingly:

 ```toml